 As before, there are no pre-booked hotels, only a tentative route researched and some tips from various online & offline sources.
 Read the adventurous solo bike road trip by ‘The Solo Rider’ from Delhi to Rishikesh.

-Delhi to Rishikesh is one of the most frequented routes taken by both bike riders and car owners for weekend getaways from Delhi.
+.
 I was looking for a quick solo bike ride around Delhi, due to lack of time for a longer road trip.
 So naturally, Rishikesh became the next destination to be explored.
 I have been earlier there twice (but not on a bike/motorcycle).
 The sound of Ganga had always mesmerized me.
 But thundering my way to Rishikesh on a bike has been in my mind for long.
 I had come to Delhi in January on a soulful get together with school buddies after a long gap 15 years.
 I just had 5 days on my hand for a quick bike road trip before my buddies arrived for the get together, so I geared up and took my trusted Royal Enfield bike to head for Rishikesh from Delhi.

 The drive from Delhi to Rishikesh was smooth, as the road is in good condition for the most part and passes through plain area till Haridwar.
 Just two pit stops for lunch and a refreshing evening tea, I reached Rishikesh town for divinity and yoga.
 Following my earlier habits (of looking for hotels after I arrive at the destination), I started to search for a place to stay and got a room behind Gita Bhawan Ashram.
 The serene ghats of Ganga were just a few steps away.
 The night lit ghats of Rishikesh are a treat to the soul.
 I took a quick shower and headed for the banks.
 Spend an hour there taking in me the serenity of the quietness.